Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Suspending active computes

-What happens when the quota is met?
+What happens when a quota is met?

 When any configured metric reaches its quota limit, all active computes for that project are automatically suspended.
 It is important to understand, this suspension is persistent.
 It works differently than the inactivity-based autosuspend, where computes restart at the next interaction: this suspend will not restart at the next API call or incoming connection.
 If you don't take explicit action otherwise, the suspension remains in place until the end of the current billing period starts (consumption_period_end).